MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/type.md

 This topic explains how to test the interoperability of USB Type-C enabled systems and Windows.
 It provides guidelines for device and system manufacturers to perform various functional and stress tests on systems and devices that expose a USB Type-C connector.
 It assumes that the reader is familiar with the official USB specification and xHCI interoperability test procedures, which can be downloaded from USB.ORG.

-To run these tests by using the MUTT ConnEx-C board, see [Test USB Type-C systems with MUTT ConnEx-C](test-usb-type-c-systems-with-mutt-connex-c.md).
+To run these tests by using the USB Type-C ConnEx board, see [Test USB Type-C systems with USB Type-C ConnEx](test-usb-type-c-systems-with-mutt-connex-c.md).

 The test product can belong to one or more of the following categories: